-Apparently, the exceptionality of the keys proposed by Pope John X before his death in 928, gave the Order a behavior that accompanied the ancient European kings until the thirteenth century.
-John annexed human virtues, one that was imposed on others: fidelity .
-That is why it is said that love and heroism would constitute the dynamics of the heart of the knights.
+Apparently, the exceptionality of the keys proposed by Pope John X before his death in 928 conferred on the Order a behavior that accompanied the ancient European kings until the thirteenth century.
+John annexed to human virtues, one that imposed on others: fidelity .
+That is why it is said that love and heroism would constitute the dynamic of the hearts of knights.
 Brave, devotees of God, faithful to the notions of camaraderie .
-That was the kind of men that Lautaro forged, setting a sacred goal: “the liberation of the Holy Land .”
-Just as during three centuries in the Middle Ages they went to liberate the Christian territories from the Muslim domain, the “Latarians” of the 18th and 19th centuries thought to rid America of Spain.
+That was the kind of men that Lautaro forged, setting a sacred goal: “ liberation from the Holy Land .”
+Just as during three centuries in the Middle Ages went to liberate Christian territories from Muslim rule, the “ Lautarians ” of the 18th and 19th centuries thought of freeing America from Spain.
 This part of the world was his ownJerusalem.

 This figure is very close to the Gothic ideals that projected the stories of the eleventh and twelfth centuries.

 Because of these complex questions that had the secret orders of romanticism , it would not be easy to realize the great love that united Don José and Remedios.
 The day Antonio de Escalada and Tomasa de la Quintana invited young José de San Martín to their home, it must have been fascinating.